5 Sleep Foundations Every Pediatric OT Should Know

 A clear roadmap lets families celebrate progress at every step.

-To dive deeper into evidence-based assessments, sensory-smart routines, adapted CBT-I strategies, and respiratory and core strengthening exercises, and more explore the full occupational therapy sleep CEU Supporting Pediatric Sleep for Behavioral Regulation.
+To dive deeper into evidence-based assessments, pediatric sleep questionnaires, sensory-smart routines, adapted CBT-I strategies, and respiratory and core strengthening exercises, and more explore the full occupational therapy sleep CEU Supporting Pediatric Sleep for Behavioral Regulation.

 Led by an expert, neurodivergent instructor.
 In just two hours, you’ll earn 0.2 AOTA CEUs and gain 16 downloadable resources designed for children 0-18 with various conditions.
 Equip yourself with the complete toolkit to transform sleepless nights into restful ones for your clients and their families.